dangdennis/portfolio-v4/src/content/post/dont-pick-ocaml-to-prototype-web-apps.md

 ---
-title: Don't pick OCaml to prototype web apps
+title: I'm still more productive prototyping products in Typescript than OCaml
 description: Failing to build web apps for fun and profit
 publishDate: 09-03-2023
 draft: false